douglaswlee/douglaswlee.github.io/2018-10-02-Reddit Gradschool.md

 ## Topic modeling: What are grad school candidates even asking?

-With my complete corpus now set, I first need to transform the collected documents (the user-submitted questions to r/gradadmissions) into vectors of weighted tokens (in this case word tokens) -- that is, we map each document to all words in the corpus according to some metric capturing the frequency for each given word in the document.
+With my complete corpus now set, I first need to transform the collected documents (the user-submitted questions to r/gradadmissions) into vectors of weighted tokens (in this case word tokens) -- that is, we map each document to all words in the corpus according to some metric capturing the frequency for each given word in the document -- what's referred to as a [Bag-of-Words model](https://en.wikipedia.org/wiki/Bag-of-words_model).
 The metric used here is *term frequency-inverse document frequency*, or *tf-idf*, which ultimately measures the tradeoff between the frequency of occurrence of a given word in a document against its frequency of occurrence across the entire corpus.
-From this construction, tf-idf measures the [importance](https://www.kdnuggets.com/2018/08/wtf-tf-idf.html) of a given word to a particular document, and is suited for analyzing documents covering related subject matter.
+From this construction, tf-idf measures the [importance](https://www.kdnuggets.com/2018/08/wtf-tf-idf.html) of a given word to a particular document.

 Using scikit-learn's `TfidfVectorizer`, one can transform a set of text documents into a *document-term matrix*, where each row is a vector of weighted tokens (words) corresponding to an individual document (question). `TfidfVectorizer` may be tuned according to the following parameters to modify the document-term matrix output: